Understanding the Retina

 Distortions of vision, such as blurred words on a page, a dark spot that appears in the center of vision, or straight lines that appear wavy, can all be signs of retinal condition.

-The doctors at Washington Eye Physicians & Surgeons are dedicated to helping patients with a wide variety of retina eye problems and setting the standard for diagnosing and treating retinal disease.
+The retina specialists at Washington Eye Physicians & Surgeons are dedicated to helping patients with a wide variety of retina problems and setting the standard for diagnosing and treating retinal disease.

-At Washington Eye Physicians & Surgeons we treat a wide variety of retina eye conditions including:
+At the retina center at Washington Eye Physicians & Surgeons, our retina specialists treat a wide variety of retina conditions including:

 Washington Eye Physicians & Surgeons performs comprehensive dilated eye examinations.
 We have the latest in-office diagnostic tests and treatments including: high definition OCT, digital fundus photography, fluorescein angiography, digital ultrasound of the eye and adnexa, laser treatments, and intravitreal injections of medications.